FeldmannJR/constellation/README.md

 # You can create the resources with
 cd /ci
 kubectl apply -k .
+# Then you need to provide the registry auth secret to the default service account
+kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "regcred"}]}'
 ```
 ### Jenkins `ci/jenkins`
 I am using the jenkins kubernetes plugins, when a job is dispatched the plugin create automatically a pod to run it.
 The configuration is done through the Configuration as Code Plugin

+You have to push the docker image before creating the statefulset, just execute the `pushImage.sh` script.

 #### Access
 * URL: http://jenkins.minikube